 Now you’ve probably heard that Wall Drug is one of the biggest tourist traps in the world, but we think it’s a fun pit stop to make.
 Originally known as the Ice Water Store, it now has many stores full of souvenirs, trinkets, mementos, and whatnot.
 The Back Yard Mall was a great place for the kids to stretch their legs.
 The area includes a train station, prairie wagon, jackalope, stagecoach, and teepee to climb on and explore.

-Stop two the Minuteman Missle National Historic Site.
+Stop two of the day is the Minuteman Missle National Historic Site.
 A relic of the Cold War, this silo was one of the hundreds of nuclear missile sites deactivated in 1991.
-View one of two 1960’s era Intercontinental Ballistic Missle sites.
+View one of two 1960s era Intercontinental Ballistic Missle sites.
 Learn how the U.S. Air Force secured and maintained the missile field.
 Ranger-guided tours include a walkthrough of the ground, the topside support building, and an underground control center.
 Check the site for limitations and reservations.

 Visit the Badlands National Park and drive the Badlands Loop Road.
 The loop is a scenic road 42 miles long with 11 overlook points.
 Each overlook point gives views of the area’s well-known spires, pinnacles, deep canyons, and eroded buttes.